 Practical Steps to Achieve Enterprise Digital Transformation

-One of the most talked about things in IT industry these days is “Digital Transformation”.
-For CIO’s and IT decision makers, this means migration of their existing applications, built on legacy technologies that are so out of date, that they are afraid to tinker with them.
-While still others feel the need to catch-up to modern technology and leverage Cloud deployments for significant cost savings.
+One of the most talked-about things in the IT industry these days is “Digital Transformation”.
+For CIO’s and IT decision-makers, this means migration of their existing applications, built on legacy technologies that are so out of date, that they are afraid to tinker with them.
+While still others feel the need to catch up to modern technology and leverage Cloud deployments for significant cost savings.
 If nothing else, their internal users and customers demand modern systems.

-Start by putting together a RFP that captures the essence of your existing application (say legacy CRM system) and what you envision would be its most modern version (open source technologies, responsive design, deployed in the Cloud etc.) In addition, you also need to come up with a rough timeline for execution of this project (month level accuracy is ok) and a rough budget for the entire transformation project.
+Start by putting together an RFP that captures the essence of your existing application (say legacy CRM system) and what you envision would be its most modern version (open source technologies, responsive design, deployed in the Cloud, etc.) In addition, you also need to come up with a rough timeline for the execution of this project (month level accuracy is ok) and a rough budget for the entire transformation project.
 Once you have created this RFP, it is time to source several vendors who can help you with this transformation (System Integrators, Platform Vendors, Industry Specialists, to name a few ).
 Talk to your colleagues for references and fully leverage your procurement team for sourcing.
-Your procurement team can help send out this RFP and shortlist vendors based on high level criteria for meeting your timeline, references and estimated costs for Discovery and Implementation Phases (more on this shortly)
+Your procurement team can help send out this RFP and shortlist vendors based on high-level criteria for meeting your timeline, references, and estimated costs for Discovery and Implementation Phases (more on this shortly)

-This is the phase, where selected vendor would bring in their team of Business Analysts, Architects and Designers and capture all your business and technical requirements.
-On your end, you would have a Project Manager to manage various internal stakeholders, scheduling meeting and approving documents captured by the vendor.
-This is also the time to come up with improved workflows, discarding any sub-systems that are no longer needed as well as chalking out a long term plan for maintenance and upgrades.
-At the end of this Phase, ask the vendor for final cost estimation for Implementation and Maintenance Phases that are coming up next.
+This is the phase, where the selected vendor would bring in their team of Business Analysts, Architects, and Designers and capture all your business and technical requirements.
+On your end, you would have a Project Manager to manage various internal stakeholders, schedule meetings, and approve documents captured by the vendor.
+This is also the time to come up with improved workflows, discarding any sub-systems that are no longer needed as well as chalking out a long-term plan for maintenance and upgrades.
+At the end of this Phase, ask the vendor for the final cost estimation for the Implementation and Maintenance Phases that are coming up next.

-In this phase, your chosen vendor would work very closely with your IT and Business stakeholders as they gradually roll out the project according to a well defined plan.
+In this phase, your chosen vendor would work very closely with your IT and Business stakeholders as they gradually roll out the project according to a well-defined plan.
 This should not in any way disrupt your existing business.
 But at the same time, your vendor will start training and gradually bring your team on to the new platform.
-It is critical that your users get accustomed to the new system, give feedback for improvements and help vendor with business validations.
-If all goes well, you should have a new system that was well thought out, executed, tested and now deployed in the Cloud.
+It is critical that your users get accustomed to the new system, give feedback for improvements, and help vendors with business validations.
+If all goes well, you should have a new system that was well thought out, executed, tested, and now deployed in the Cloud.

-You should have a vendor agreement in place by the end of Implementation Phase for at least a couple of years of maintenance.
-This phase would include adding new business requirements, workflows or changes to the user experience based on feedback.
-This Phase can be executed on a Time and Material model with the same vendor (or have a contract for say “100 man days” for maintenance).
+You should have a vendor agreement in place by the end of the Implementation Phase for at least a couple of years of maintenance.
+This phase would include adding new business requirements, workflows, or changes to the user experience based on feedback.
+This Phase can be executed on a Time and Material model with the same vendor (or have a contract for say “100 man-days” for maintenance).
 Also, as part of your contract with the vendor, ensure that you have all the licensing in place for any technology platform that they may have introduced.